Craveri's murrelet: Behaviour

 The Craveri's murrelet nests in small crevices, caves and under dense bushes on arid islands in loose scattered colonies.
 It returns to the colony only at night, laying two eggs which are incubated for about a month.
 Like other murrelets of the genus Synthliboramphus (like the ancient murrelet) the chicks are highly precocial, leaving the nest within two days of hatching and running actively towards the sea, where the parents call to them.
 Once at sea the family swims to offshore waters.
 Little is known about the time at sea due to difficulties in studying them.

 Threats

 Craveri's murrelet is considered by some to be one of the more endangered species of auk.
 It is threatened by offshore oil drilling and tanker traffic.
 Increased tourist developments and birds getting caught in nets from commercial fishing operations also pose a danger.
-It is also threatened by introduced species such as mice, rats and feral cats; this threat has been lessened lately by efforts to restore its habitat by removing introduced predators.
+It is also threatened by introduced species at its breeding colonies such as mice, rats and feral cats; this threat has been lessened lately by efforts to restore its habitat by removing introduced predators.